PDXostc/rvi_v2x_firmware/field-support-manual.md

 to register and attach to the desired network operator.

-> Please note: A bug currently exists in the driver that can produce a state where the LEDs are not updated with the correct frequency if the host has not actively communicated with the board for some time.
-Until this issue is resolved, the host should use a scripted means of occaisionally contacting the V2X control port.
-The distro built for Smart Cities contains a work around service for this issue.
+> Please note: A bug currently exists in the driver that can produce a state
+> where the LEDs are not updated with the correct frequency if the host has not
+> actively communicated with the board for some time.
+Until this issue is resolved,
+> the host should use a scripted means of occaisionally contacting the V2X control
+> port.
+The distro built for Smart Cities contains a work around service for this
+> issue.

-If the lights are not visible, this should indicate the device is not powered.
+If the lights are not visible, the device may be in a low power state.
+Pressing the button for 1 second should boot the V2X into high power for 60 seconds.

 ### Smart Cities Application